sonnysk76/Final-SDCND-Vehicle-Detection/README.md

         # Read in cars and notcars for trainig
 ```
 - Read the images set, cars and no cars and create an array for each.
-- After there a space to set the training parameters.
+- After that, there is a space to set the training parameters.

 Parameters used to train the model.

 ```        ### Training Parameters